 Israel declared Independence on May 14, 1948, almost six months after the United Nations passed the "partition plan" to create an Arab and a Jewish State in Palestine.

 Israel fought and won its War of Independence declared by its Arab neighbors after they rejected the Partition Plan.

 Over 4,000 Jewish Volunteers from outside Israel came to fight and aid in Israel's War of Independence.

 - Introduce the video:

 - Give your campers a brief history leading up to Israel's War of Independence (provided).

-- Over the past 10 years, a group called Toldot Yisrael has been interviewing thousands of people who participated in Israel's founding.
+- Over the past couple decades, a group called Toldot Yisrael has been interviewing thousands of people who participated in Israel's founding.
 While these people are all over 80 now, when they got involved, many of them were no older than your campers.

 - The 15 minute clip they are about to see is centered around the experiences of six people who got involved during Israel's founding moments.
 What is remarkable about these people is that they didn't start out in Israel and they did not wind up there because they had no place to go.
 While the War of Independence was fought primarily by people who had made aliyah -- moved to Israel -- either before the Holocaust or after the Holocaust, more than 4,000 of the people who came to help Israel in this fight came from overseas.
 They left the security of good homes and good jobs, college and their families, because they felt an urgent need to help.